FmTod2/skill-assessment-company-managment/README.md

 The challenge will contain a few core features most applications have.
 That includes basic MVC, exposing an API, CRM like features, and finally tests.

 ### The application should have the following features:
+* Frontend should be done with Vue.js and optionally Inertia.js
 * Basic Laravel Auth: ability to log in as administrator
 * Use database seeds to create first user with email admin@admin.com and password “password”
 * CRUD functionality (Create / Read / Update / Delete) for two menu items: Companies and Employees.